wolfgangB33r/camera-motion-recorder/README.md

 # Camera motion recorder

 A Docker container that records motion still images of configured images sources (cameras).
+Read the details about this motion recorder Docker container in my [blog post](https://www.smartlab.at/run-a-camera-motion-detector-in-a-docker-container/).

 ## How to set up?